-With the Intel® RealSenseTM SDK, you have access to robust, natural human-computer interaction (HCI) algorithms such as face tracking, finger tracking, gesture recognition, speech recognition and synthesis, fully textured 3D scanning and enhanced depth augmented reality.
+With the Intel® RealSenseTM SDK, you have access to robust, natural human-computer interaction (HCI) algorithms such as face tracking, finger tracking, gesture recognition, voice and speech recognition, fully textured 3D scanning and enhanced depth augmented reality.

 With the SDK you can create Windows desktop applications that offer innovative user experiences.